This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 have a proudly arched neck; this little guy does not.
 He has nice a nicely

-domed head and good ears but is squinting (and not facing the sun) and he has a
+domed head and good ears but is he is squint-eyed (and not facing the sun) and has a

 weak muzzle.
-But he is a Chihuahua, and therefore he is dearly loved.
+He is far from perfect but he's a Chihuahua and therefore dearly loved.

-toy dog, the smallest AKC breed and indeed, the world's smallest canine.
+The Chihuahua is an AKC Toy breed and the world's smallest canine.
 He must

 be able to curl easily in the lap and you should be able to fit four or five “on